A common concern about vegetarian and vegan diets is that they may lack sufficient protein.

 They can be used in a variety of dishes, ranging from fresh salads to hearty soups and spice-infused dahls.

 Lentils are also a great source of fiber, providing over half of your recommended daily fiber intake in a single cup (198 grams) (

 Furthermore, the type of fiber found in lentils has been shown to feed the good bacteria in your colon, which can help promote a healthy gut.
 Lentils may also reduce your chance of heart disease, diabetes, excess body weight, and certain types of cancer (

-Kidney, black, pinto, and most other varieties of beans contain high amounts of protein per serving.
+Kidney, black, pinto, and most other varieties of beans are extremely important staple foods across cultures and contain high amounts of protein per serving.